JMorr4/Physics-A-Level/Investigating stopping distances.md

 ### Hypothesis

-The practical involves a toy car being pushed down a wooden ramp.
-The surface the block is pushed on and the block material should stay constant so that the frictional force varies as little as possible.
+The practical involves a toy car being pushed along a flat surface.
+The surface the car is pushed on and the car mass should stay constant so that the frictional force varies as little as possible, and the results can remain accurate.

 ### Results

-The table should include the intitial velocity, the final velocity, the time and the distance.
+The table should include the intitial velocity, the final velocity and the distance.

 v	| v^2 |	m
 ------------ | ------------- | ---------